avalon-lang/docs/source/reference/encapsulation.rst

 This comes with a few rules especially for type declarations and function declarations.

 .. attention::
     All declarations are public by default.
-Unlike commonly accepted convention is making everything private, I have found so far this restriction to be getting in the way while providing little benefit unless the user truly wants a declaration to be private.
+Unlike the commonly accepted convention of making everything private, I have found so far this restriction to be getting in the way while providing little benefit unless the user truly wants a declaration to be private.